kirkshoop/async_scope/async-resource.md

 using run_t = /*implementation-defined/*;
 /// @brief the run() cpo provides a sender-of-void.
-/// @details The sender provided by run() will start any async-operation
+/// @details The sender provided by run() will start any async-function
-/// needed to open the resource and when all those operations complete
+/// needed to open the resource and when all those async-functions complete
 /// then run() will complete the sender provided by open().
 /// The sender provided by run() will complete after the sender provided
-/// by close() is started and all the async-operation needed to close
+/// by close() is started and all the async-functions needed to close
 /// the async-resource complete and the sender provided by close() is completed.
 /// @param async-resource&
 /// @returns sender<>